RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 Analysis is in-progress across-platforms.

 - <i>Data of 5 months of December 2020 to April 2021 is provided on GitHub for open peer-review and research studies.
 Full Data for more independent cross-platform analysis is provided in research data repositories.</i>
-<br><i>Note:</i> Peaks, Heat Maps of Threats, coordinated bot activities, repeated same texts, and more anomalies show for 2018-2022 continuing, especially February 2020 onward as seen in analysis files.
+<br><i>- Note:</i> Peaks, Heat Maps of Threats, coordinated bot activities, repeated same texts, and more anomalies show for 2018-2022 continuing, especially February 2020 onward as seen in analysis files.
 <br>Not all analysis is given for researcher privacy for published research papers and review of the operations.

 <i>The Academic API was used for Retweets and <a href="https://InformationTracer.com">InformationTracer</a> for CrowdTangle API.</i><br>